kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/git@R_I4SGYqLk5zze5I1zS_E.md

 # Git

-Git is a tool for tracking code changes in software projects.
-It lets many developers work together by keeping a history of all changes.
-Git is great for branching (working on different features at once) and merging (combining changes).
-Everyone has a full copy of the project, so they can work offline.
-Git is fast, flexible, and the most popular version control system, especially for open-source projects.
+Git is a distributed version control system tracking code changes and enabling collaborative development.
+Features branching, merging, and complete project history.
+Allows offline work with local repositories.
+Fast, flexible, and the most popular VCS for software projects.

 Visit the following resources to learn more: